 Secure HSM-backed Key Storage for CA Keys

 The keys used by a certificate authority to sign certificates are highly sensitive.
 ACM Private CA secures CA keys with AWS-managed hardware security modules, also known as HSMs.
-These HSMs adhere to FIPS 140-2 Level 3 security standards to help protect your Private CA against key compromises.
+These HSMs adhere to FIPS 140-2 security standards to help protect your Private CA against key compromises.
+Details on the FIPS 140-2 hardware can be found in the Private CA documentation.

 You can control access to the Private CA service with AWS IAM policies.
 For example, you can create a policy to grant IT administrators who are responsible for CA management full access to create and configure Private CAs, while granting limited access to developers and users who need only to issue and revoke certificates.